Skip to main content

 Cu plant

-... contribute to the efficient mining and processing of ore at operating mines, and I'd like to be a member of the professional staff at an operating mine.
+... contribute to the efficient mining and processing of ore at operating mines, for example as a member of the professional staff at an operating mine.

 remediation

-... apply geologic science to the environmental aspects of the mining industry, such as mine permitting or monitoring water quality and supply, and I would enjoy working in an environmental team at a mine site, as corporate environmental staff, or at a consulting firm.
+... apply geologic science to the environmental aspects of the mining industry, such as mine permitting or monitoring water quality and supply, for example working in an environmental team at a mine site, as corporate environmental staff, or at a consulting firm.

 PSMEG Curriculum

-Students can typically choose from among courses formulated for exploration, mining, environment, law, health and safety, or business:
+Students can typically choose from among courses formulated for general background or emphasizing exploration, mining, environment, law, health and safety, or business and policy:

 Nuclear systematics and thermodynamics with applications to geologic processes.
 Graduate-level requirements include an independent research report.